Kraysent/Wandering-BH-scripts/README.md

 **For example**:
 - If the computer evolves system of N points and visualiser then shows the density of the points in a given point, computing part of the script *should* save the density map or (depending on a particular case) the list of points.
 It *should not* save the RGB map.
-- If the computing part computes some (physical) value on a grid of points, it *should* save this value as a 2D array and then plot it with visualiser part as needed.
-It *should not* save the contour lines or any normalisation of this data.
+- If the computing part computes some (physical) value on a grid of points, it *should* save this value as a 2D array (heatmap of the values) and then plot it with visualiser part as needed.
+It *should not* save the contour lines or any non-trivial normalisation of this data.

 ### Making scripts parallelisable